Jim Welch loves waves! This free spirit chases his muse around the world, to ride the surf and capture the secret life of waves on camera.

 Jim’s luminous photographs sparkle with color and energy.
 Rainbows, fantasy landscapes, and cosmic swirls all unfold in a gorgeous microcosm of nature and the very essence of life.
 The photos reveal the intimate world of an artist who is deeply connected to the heartbeat of the ocean.

-Jim grew up surfing the waves of the Hawaiian Islands and he knows well the nuances and moods of the ocean.
+Jim grew up surfing the waves of the Hawaiian Islands, so he knows well the nuances and moods of the ocean.
 It is customary for a surfer to tune into the rhythm of the wave sets before diving in.
 As Jim puts it, “Each wave has its own name tag”.
-A surfer pleasures in the feeling of being at one with the water, and in the big waves his or her very life can depend on achieving this synergy.
+Surfers pleasure in the feeling of being at one with the water, and in the big waves their very life can depend on achieving this synergy.

 Why does Jim think that everyone should travel?

 “The new sensory experiences give you a reborn appreciation for everything, and most of all for life.
 You feel alive!
 You discover the magic and richness of living in the moment.
 There is the fascination of discovering new things and you expand.”

 There came a point in the ongoing saga of Jim’s travels when he felt the call to go to Africa.
 This trip was not about chasing the surf, but rather it was an irresistible attraction to the exotic.
 Through a synchronistic set of circumstances, he was invited to visit the village of the Pondo tribe, who as it happened was hosting a meeting of chiefs to determine solutions to some ecological problems.